Along the River During the Qingming Festival

 As an artistic creation, the painting has been revered and artists of subsequent dynasties made hundreds of replicas, copies of copies, and even forgeries of well-regarded copies, each following the overall composition and the theme of the original but differing in detail and technique.
-Over the centuries, the Song original was kept by private collectors before it eventually returned to public ownership.
-The painting was a particular favorite of Puyi, China's Last Emperor, who took it with him when he was forced to leave the Forbidden City in 1924.
+Over the centuries, the Song original was kept in private collections before it eventually returned to public ownership.
+The painting was a particular favorite of Puyi, the last emperor of China, who took it with him when he was forced to leave the Forbidden City in 1924.
 It was recovered in 1945 and kept at the Palace Museum in the Forbidden City.
-The Song's original and later versions are regarded as national treasures and are exhibited only for brief periods every few years.
+The Song original and later versions are regarded as national treasures and are exhibited intermittently, and only for brief periods of time, due to their delicate nature.

 The Song original

 The original painting is celebrated as the most famed work of art from the Song dynasty.
-However, little was directly known about its painter, who is generally presumed to be Zhang Zeduan, since records were destroyed when the Jin dynasty overthrew the Northern Song dynasty.
+However, little was directly known about its painter, who is generally presumed to be Zhang Zeduan, since many written records were destroyed when the Jin dynasty overthrew the Northern Song dynasty in 1127.
 There is continued debate and research over its creator, the date and location of where it was painted, and the intended meaning of the work.
 The earliest attribution to Zhang Zeduan is an inscription dated 1186, which was added on the basis of an earlier catalogue by the Jin imperial curator, Zhang Zhu (active late 12th century) to the original scroll: